¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Accessing and Validating IES Files

 However, a critical validation step is often overlooked.
-A common point of failure in project submittals is a mismatch between the performance claimed on a spec sheet and the data contained within the IES file.
+A frequent point of failure in project submittals is a mismatch between the performance claimed on a spec sheet and the data contained within the IES file.

-Pro Tip: Before finalizing a design, open the IES file in a simple text editor.
-Near the top of the file, you will find key data, including the initial lumen output.
-Verify that this lumen value matches the lumen output listed on the product's official specification sheet.
-If there is a discrepancy, the lighting simulation will be inaccurate, which can lead to a project failing to meet specified foot-candle levels and being rejected by the specifying engineer or client.
-If you ever find a mismatch, contact us immediately for a corrected file.
+If there is a discrepancy, your lighting simulation can be inaccurate, which may lead to a project failing to meet specified light levels and being challenged by the specifying engineer or client.
+If you ever find a mismatch in one of our files, contact us so we can investigate and, if needed, provide a corrected file.

 Key Takeaways